jvanmalder/SearchServices/insight-engine/alfresco-insight-zeppelin/README.md

 * After Zeppelin has started successfully, go to http://localhost:9090/zeppelin
 * Login with your Alfresco admin user credentials (e.g. admin/admin).
 Any user in Alfresco can access Zeppelin with the same credentials
 * Create a new notebook or use the notebooks provided
+* New sql queries can be added to the notebooks.
+Just remember to start the query with %alfresco when using alfresco interpreter.
 * Stopping Zeppelin
     * On all Unix like platforms: ZEPPELIN\_HOME/bin/zeppelin-daemon.sh stop
     * On Windows: Ctrl + C